Prospective Families’ Frequently Asked Questions

 When should I start the application for my son?

-Do you have to have straight A’s to attend DLS?
-I heard you need a very high HSPT score just to be considered for admissions to DLS.
+Do you have to have a high High School Placement Test to be considered for admission to De La Salle?

-This is especially true for students trying to place into the elite International Baccalaureate Diploma Program or Advanced Placement courses.
+This is especially true for students trying to place into the elite International Baccalaureate Diploma Programme or Advanced Placement courses.
 There are cutoffs based on grades and scores for both of these programs.

-I would love to send my son to DLS, but I cannot afford the tuition.
+I would love to send my son to De La Salle, but I cannot afford the tuition.
 What can I do?

 You are not alone.
-Over 40% of the families at De La Salle receive aid to make the tuition affordable.
-We never want tuition to be the reason a family cannot send their son to DLS.
-Our financial aid grants range from $500 up to 70-80% in extreme cases.
-We strongly urge any family concerned about tuition to speak with the DLS Admissions Office.
+Nearly half of the families at De La Salle receive tuition assistance.
+We never want tuition to be the reason a family cannot send their son to De La Salle.
+Our financial aid grants range from $500 up to 70-80 percent in extreme cases.
+We strongly urge any family concerned about tuition to speak with the De La Salle Admissions Office.

-I make too much to qualify for financial aid, but I still cannot afford the current tuition for my children.
+I make too much to qualify for tuition assistance, but I still cannot afford the current tuition for my children.
 What do I do?

-He cannot.
-De La Salle does NOT award any athletic or talent based scholarships.
-The only ways to lower the cost of tuition are through a financial aid grant, participating in the SCRIP program, earning an academic scholarship on the HSPT, or receiving a sibling discount.
-Absolutely no students at DLS have received athletic scholarships to attend.
+No. De La Salle does NOT award any athletic or talent based scholarships.
+To lower tuition costs, parents may apply for need-based Tuition Assistance, participate in the SCRIP program, earn an academic scholarship based on the High School Placement Test, or receive a sibling discount.
+No students receive athletic scholarships.

 How am I going to get my son there?
-I live 30 minutes away.
+We live 30 minutes away.